Pineapple66/Jupyter-Rstudio-higher-ed/README.md

 When you see "no module found" on the jupyter, please make sure that you packages are being installed by the correct version of pip.

 ### 6. Install packages required R and Rstudio ###
-Step1, for now, Login to server from SSH, then issue sudo R
+Step1, for now, login to server from SSH, then issue sudo R

 Step2, same as install R packages from windows enviroment